Senryoku/mtgrender/client/Readme.md

 ## TODO list

+-   Priorities:
+-   -   Extended Art support
--   Rethink card hierarchy: inner-frame filter shouldn't apply to its current current child, probably flatten everything.
+-   -   Rethink card hierarchy: inner-frame filter shouldn't apply to its current current child, probably flatten everything.
 -   ~~Support for Planeswalkers~~
 -   -   ~~Redo borders to cover the curse of the illustration frame~~
 -   -   Alternating background tint on abilities